NYSE plans NYSE American to counter 'Flash Boys' exchange IEX

-NEW YORK (Reuters) - The operator of the New York Stock Exchange said on Wednesday it will change the model of its NYSE MKT exchange to implement a so-called speed bump, in a direct challenge to the Investors' Exchange, the newest U.S. stock exchange.
+NEW YORK, Jan 25 (Reuters) - The operator of the New York Stock Exchange said on Wednesday it will change the model of its NYSE MKT exchange to implement a so-called speed bump, in a direct challenge to the Investors' Exchange, the newest U.S. stock exchange.

-NYSE Group, which is owned by Intercontinental Exchange Inc (ICE.N) (ICE), said it plans to change the name of NYSE MKT to the NYSE American, and to add a delay for incoming and outgoing orders and proprietary market data.
+NYSE Group, which is owned by Intercontinental Exchange Inc (ICE), said it plans to change the name of its NYSE MKT exchange to the American Exchange, and to add a delay for incoming and outgoing orders and proprietary market data.

 IEX has said its speed bump was meant to even the playing field between fast traders and slow traders, while NYSE said its speed bump was to offer investors more choice.

-"While we're flattered by the imitation, investor protection is a philosophy, not a single product or order type," said an IEX spokesman.

-Unlike IEX, NYSE still has multiple trading venues, pays rebates to attract traders, allows trading firms to pay to locate their servers in the NYSE data center for faster access, and charges "excessive" data fees, he said.

-The Investors' Exchange launched in August 2016 as the 13th U.S. stock exchange after a protracted approval process with regulators that included fierce resistance from incumbent exchanges including NYSE, Nasdaq Inc (NDAQ.O) and Bats Global Markets BATS.Z.
+The Investors' Exchange launched in August 2016 as the 13th U.S. stock exchange after a protracted approval process with regulators that included fierce resistance from incumbent exchanges including NYSE, Nasdaq Inc and Bats Global Markets.

 ICE Chief Executive Jeffrey Sprecher even called IEX "un-American" for trying to implement its speed bump, because it was unclear whether a stock market was allowed to delay stock orders.